HaoWeiHe/Sentiment-Classification/README.md

 ### 2.3

-Using the last state to represent a sentence (instead of using avgerage vector from  vector of tokens)
+Using the last state to represent a sentence (instead of using avgerage vector from  vector of tokens).
+The result if better than avg method like 2.2 did.

 ```
               precision    recall  f1-score   support